 In school there is a strong bias toward rewarding students who follow the methods and the processes as they are intended.
 Students who do not follow those processes for whatever the reasons can fall out of the school-experience easily.
 And students who do not follow are often explained as lacking personal discipline or self discipline, which, if they would just “behave” better would “get it” and “do OK” in school.

-My experience with LAW and MPMO is that I would often go for a relatively long time not getting it.
+My experience with ADHD and Dyslexia is that I would often go for a relatively long time not "getting it".
 I just had a terrible time getting algebra for instance.
 It was foreign to me.
 I remember it to this day (and it was quite a few years ago now) that I just sat there befuddled as to what was going on.
 Others seemed to be able to perform the function of “doing” algebra and I just did not get it all.

 It went on like this for some time.
 I flunked the tests.
 I had no idea what it was all about at all.
 I was not being obstinate nor uncooperative.
 The teacher may as well have been speaking in Russian or Chinese because that was the degree of the distance between what he was saying and showing and what I was getting.

 Keep in mind that he was writing “letters” on the black board and performing a logical action on the letters so that some other letters were the outcome of the process.
 I have dyslexia and letters all by themselves have very little perceptual importance (I know this now, not then, though.)
 I had no ability to associate these “letters” with “numbers” at all as they were not the same things and the substitution of numbers at the end of the process was just a mystery to me.

 It took no time to become alienated to the whole topic.

 Repeated failure without a remedy being obvious is very difficult then, and, I would say it is now too.
 However, I believe that not having an obvious solution to a “repeated failure situation” is a truly great impetus to finding a solution.